rsvoboda/experiments/angular-tour-of-heroes/README.md

 ## Prerequisites

 Node.js and npm are essential to Angular development.
+Instead of npm you can use yarn.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get it now</a> if it's not already installed on your machine.

 **Verify that you are running at least node `v4.x.x` and npm `3.x.x`** by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.